USI - FAU Double Degree - FAQ

 - GRE is not mandatory, but if you have a certificate it is very helpful

-- B2-level competency is required to start at USI, and at the latest before you graduate you must have obtained C1-level competency.
+We remind you that B2-level English competency is required start at USI, and at the latest before you graduate you must have obtained C1-level competency.

 - IELTS: 7.0